ShayDwight/ACNH-Tracker/README.md

 - Added **Show Available Now** button that *actually* works!
 It's not toggleable yet, but it works for both N and S Hemisphere!
 To reset it showing to ALL critters, Refresh the page!
 - ~~Added Sea Creatures!~~

-As always, if you don't see what's new, force a clean refresh by first clicking Clear localStorage, and then forcing a refresh by hitting Ctrl+F5 on your keyboard!
+As always, if you don't see what's new, force a hard refresh by hitting Ctrl+F5 on your keyboard!

 # Things I need to fix: